 Remember, your distribution and education efforts cannot only be focused externally.
 Start inside your organization.
 Make sure your staff is informed and trained so that almost anyone can answer a question about how telemedicine works.
 Where applicable, suggest that staff offer it as an option for follow-ups, future visits, and second opinions with every patient they see.
 Also consider how telemedicine could be used internally to gain efficiencies and keep staff safe.

-You have a considerable opportunity to expand your reach and your services to patients who are, in some cases, struggling with how to understand the new norm of healthcare.
+Across the world of healthcare digital marketing, there is a considerable opportunity to expand reach and deliver services to patients who are, in some cases, struggling with how to understand the new norm of healthcare.

 Need more help with your telehealth planning efforts?
 Download our eBook, “Build Your Content Marketing Plan: A 10-Step Guide.”